Diversity, Equity and Inclusion

 Learn more

 Across the globe and close to home, people like us find themselves in devastating circumstances.
-From the crisis in Afghanistan to California wildfires, families have been displaced from their homes and in need of support like never before.
-Learn more.
+From the war in Ukraine to California wildfires, families have been displaced from their homes and are in need of support like never before.
+Learn more

 To report a hate crime, call 9-1-1.
 To speak with an Elk Grove Police Department officer regarding a hate incident (not in progress), please call (916) 691-5246.